DignitySAMP/css-framework/README.md

 # css-framework
-A minimalistic, opinionated utility first css framework
+A minimalistic, opinionated utility first css framework written using Sass.

-[Documentation is a work in progress => will be ported to the wiki]
+Documentation can be found [on the wiki](https://github.com/DignitySAMP/css-framework/wiki) but is a work in progress.